lackoftrack27/Pac-Man-Master-Museum/README.md

 - Added Jr. Pac-Man and Jr. Pac-Man Plus
 	- They feature a larger viewable area compared to the original at the cost of some ghost AI accuracy
 - Minor corrections to ghost AI
-- Changed maze palettes for Ms. Pac-Man Plus to be more appealing
+- Changed maze palettes in Ms. Pac-Man Plus to be more appealing
+- Added SRAM support for high scores
+	- 12 high scores in total
+		- 4 for each game (Non Plus/Normal), (Non Plus/Fast), (Plus/Normal), (Plus/Fast)
+	- Saves upon Game Over
 - Added IGR button combo for MD/Genesis controllers (Start + A + B + C)
 - Added Crazy Otto as a bonus game
 	- Crazy Otto is one of the many iterations Ms. Pac-Man went through before starring one of gaming's most famous icons